MarcinOrlowski/website-as-app/README.md

 ## Installation

-I recommend you use [pipx](https://pipx.pypa.io/) to install this tool in isolated environment:
+This is regular Python package and is also hosted on [PyPi](https://pypi.org/project/website-as-app/) so you can install it as usual.
+But because this one is supposed to rather act as the application, I strongly recommend to use [pipx](https://pipx.pypa.io/) to install this tool in isolated environment:

 ```bash
 $ pipx install website-as-app